sebkln/content_slug/Documentation/Configuration/Index.rst

    .. card:: :ref:`configuration-site-settings`

-      For when you include the Site Set.
+      For when you include one of the Site sets.

    .. card:: :ref:`configuration-constants`

-      For when you include the TypoScript set.
+      For when you include one of the TypoScript sets.

    .. card:: :ref:`configuration-typoscript`